himanshukhatri1511/VR_Project1_Himanshu_Pranav_Uttam_IMT2022_584_074_524/README.md

 Develop a computer vision solution to classify and segment face masks in images.
 The project involves using handcrafted features with machine learning classifiers and deep learning techniques to perform classification and segmentation.
-TASK A - Binary Classification Using Handcrafted Features and ML Classifiers TASK B - Face Mask Detection Using Convolutional Neural Networks (CNN) TASK C - Region Segmentation Using Traditional Techniques TASK D - Mask Segmentation Using U-Net
+Tasks are as follows:

+* **TASK A - Binary Classification Using Handcrafted Features and ML Classifiers:** Classifies images into "mask" or "no mask" using handcrafted features (e.g., HOG, LBP) and machine learning classifiers (e.g., SVM, Random Forest).
+* **TASK B - Face Mask Detection Using Convolutional Neural Networks (CNN):** Detects the bounding boxes of faces and masks using a CNN-based object detector (e.g., YOLO, SSD).
+* **TASK C - Region Segmentation Using Traditional Techniques:** Segments the mask region using traditional image processing techniques (e.g., color thresholding, contour detection).

 # Dataset and Libraries used